chrisvba/Firewall-Configuration-and-Network-Defense/README.md

 ## Conclusion

-This project provided hands-on experience implementing and analyzing **host-based firewall security controls** in a controlled cybersecurity lab environment.
+This project provided hands-on experience implementing and analyzing host-based firewall security controls in a controlled cybersecurity lab environment.

 By performing network reconnaissance with Nmap, identifying high-risk services, establishing secure SSH administration, implementing a default-deny `iptables` policy, configuring stateful inspection, and explicitly restricting dangerous services, I gained practical experience with network access control and attack surface reduction.

-The project also strengthened my understanding of how firewalls, intrusion prevention systems, authentication, and privilege management work together as part of a defense-in-depth security strategy**.
+The project also strengthened my understanding of how firewalls, intrusion prevention systems, authentication, and privilege management work together as part of a defense-in-depth security strategy.